Step 1: Introduction to Gemology

 - The look a jeweler gives well-heeled customers

-15) Streak testing involves the use of:
+15) Streak testing uses

 - Unglazed ceramic tile